bigmoves/orchestrate-cli/README.md

 the non-inclusive start of a range to query.

-Example:
+**Example:**

 `orchestrate list-events users wayne update`

-lists all of the update events for wayne in the users collection
+Lists all of the update events for the key "wayne" in the users collection.

 `orchestrate list-events users wayne update -s 1403988738520 -e 1403989963791`

+Lists all of the update events for the key "wayne" within a specific time range.

 ## Graph